Generic name: temozolomide (tem-oh-ZOE-loe-mide)

 Proper use of temozolomide

 Take temozolomide only as directed.
 Do not take more or less of it and do not take it for a longer time than directed.
 To do so may increase the chance of unwanted side effects.
 This is especially important for elderly patients, who may be more sensitive to the effects of temozolomide.

 Temozolomide often causes nausea and vomiting.
 However, it is very important that you continue to take the medicine, even if you begin to feel ill.
 Taking the medicine on an empty stomach or at bedtime may help to lessen the nausea.
 Ask your health care professional for other ways to help lessen these effects.

 Temozolomide capsules should be swallowed whole with a full glass of water.
-The capsules should not be chewed, crushed, or broken open.
-If the capsules are opened accidentally, do not allow the powder to come into contact with your skin or into your mouth or nose.
+The capsules should not be chewed, crushed, or opened.
+If the capsule is opened accidentally, do not allow the powder to contact your skin, mouth, or nose.
 Be careful not to inhale the contents of the capsule.

 The dose of temozolomide will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of temozolomide.
 If your dose is different, do not change it unless your doctor tells you to do so.